-The core focus of the AI Act revolves around high-risk AI systems, as most obligations and protective measures outlined in this act refer to high-risk AI applications.
-High-risk AI systems are those that are deemed to negatively impact safety or fundamental rights of EU citizens and given that presumed risk need to be assessed before being put on the market and also throughout their life-cycle of the AI Act, while the second one pertains to products mentioned in Annex I. In either scenario, the entity using the AI will have the responsibility to self-determine whether its products or AI systems fall within these defined categories.
+The core focus of the Al Act revolves around high-risk Al systems, as most obligations and protective measures outlined in this act refer to high-risk Al applications.
+High-risk Al systems are those that are deemed to negatively impact safety or fundamental rights of EU citizens and given that presumed risk need to be assessed before being put on the market and also throughout their life-cycle.

+There are two potential pathways for Al systems to be designated as high-risk under the Al Act.
+The first one involves inclusion in the specific applications listed in Annex III of the AI Act, while the second one pertains to products mentioned in Annex I. In either scenario, the entity using the AI will have the responsibility to self-determine whether its products or AI systems fall within these defined categories.
 Given the highly individual nature and rapid evolution of AI systems, these detailed assessments will likely occur on a case-by-case basis.